The story of a river

 Life and Living

-In this activity, students see the accumulated effects of various land uses on a river.
-As the story (Resource Sheet 2) is read to the class, students pour the contents of film canisters into a clear container filled with water.
+In this activity, students can see the accumulated effects of various land uses on a river.
+As the story is read, students pour the contents of film canisters into a clear container filled with water.
 There are 16 land uses identified in the activity.
-This number can be adapted to suit the number of students in the class.
-For example, each land use could be assigned to two students, some land uses could be omitted or more than one could allocated per student, to cater for the size of the group (Some land uses could be omitted if they are not relevant to a particular catchment).
+This number can be adapted to suit the number of students in the class, e.g. each land use could be assigned to two students, some uses could be omitted or more than one allocated per student to cater for the size of the group.
+(Some land uses could be omitted if they are not relevant to a particular catchment.)

-The title of the river in the story has been left open, so that you may include the name of the local river that runs through your catchment, if you wish.
+The title of the river in the story has been left open so that you may include the name of the local river, which runs through your catchment, if you wish.
 The story can be adapted to include issues relevant to your local catchment.

 Time: 30 minutes

-Guided by the teacher, the students discuss their initial responses to the story.
-Some guide questions could include the following:
+After the story has been read, discuss student’s initial responses to the story.
+Some guide questions could include:

 - How would you feel about drinking or swimming in this water?